Path Planning for Aerial Relays via Probabilistic Roadmaps: Path Planning for Moving UE

-\begin{bullets} \blt[generalities] \begin{bullets} \blt[$\numuav=2$]As in Sec.~\ref{sec:static}, the focus will be on the case of two UAVs for simplicity and because $\numuav=2$ allows for reasonable solutions to \eqref{eq:trajproblem}. \blt[metric] Recall that the closer the tentative path to the optimal combined path, the greater the optimality of the combined path returned by PR.
+\blt[metric] Recall that the closer the tentative path to the optimal combined path, the greater the optimality of the combined path returned by PR.
 Therefore, it is desirable that the tentative path approximately minimizes the adopted metric. \begin{bullets} \blt[min outage] In the case of the outage time, this can be readily accomplished by planning the path of both UAVs separately along the lines of Sec.~\ref{sec:static}. \blt[cum rate] However, when the metric is the one in \eqref{eq:cumrateobj}, such an approach is not viable because the UE rate is a function of the positions of both UAVs.
 As noted in Sec.~\ref{sec:introroadmap}, planning such a path jointly would be computationally prohibitive.
 Thus, with this metric, the tentative path will still be planned to minimize the outage time.
 PR will then optimize the path in Q-space to maximize the metric in \eqref{eq:cumrateobj}. \end{bullets} \end{bullets} \end{bullets}